Working with Actors

 General Rules

-California Child Labor Laws are very strict and do not provide exemptions for student films.
-When children are present on a set, they are considered to be at work and the labor laws are designed to protect them.
 Any project that uses a minor must adhere to California labor laws.
-This includes getting a permit to employ a minor, only using a minor that has a permit to work, and hiring a studio teacher.
+This includes getting a permit to employ a minor, only using a minor who has a permit to work, and hiring a studio teacher.

 Studio Teacher

-As a general rule, a certified Studio Teacher must be present whenever a minor is working.
+A Studio Teacher in California is a credentialed secondary teacher who has been certified by the Labor Commissioner.
+A certified Studio Teacher must be present whenever a minor is working.
 In addition, the legal guardian or parent of the minor must be present the entire time the child is working and within sight and sound of the child.
 Relatives, neighbors or babysitters are not legal substitutes, even if they have written permission from the parent or legal guardian.

-A Studio Teacher has the absolute discretion to remove a minor from a production if the Teacher feels that the health, safety and/or moral well-being of the minor(s) may be compromised.
+In California, a Studio Teacher is responsible, by law, for the health, safety and moral well- being of the child or children working on the film.
+The term “welfare worker” is sometimes used and is more appropriate.
+A Studio Teacher has the absolute discretion to remove a minor from a production if the teacher feels that the health, safety and/or moral well being of the minor(s) may be compromised.
 The Studio Teacher is required even when school is not in session, including weekends.

 Work Hours for Minors